mgoodwin14/BreweryBuddy/README.md

 I am using this project to teach myself Kotlin as well.
 So all new code will be written in Kotlin.
 I will leave the working Java for now

 # Features
---Search for brewery by name or by location
+--Search for brewery by name
---Show breweries on a map
 --Search for beer by name
+--Search by location
 --Beer ratings
 --Brewery favorites
 --Beer reviews